This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Information from local community service centres (CLSC)

-An individual whose autonomy has diminished due to ageing or physical or mental incapacity may be admitted to a residential and long-term care centre (CHSLD), to an intermediate resource or to a family-type resource.
-Individuals who wish to apply for accommodation for themselves or for a family member can contact their nearest local community services centre (CLSC This hyperlink will open in a new window.).
+An individual whose autonomy has diminished due to ageing or physical or mental incapacity may be admitted to a residential and long-term care centre (CHSLD), a senior and alternative housing, an intermediate resource or a family-type resource.
+Individuals who wish to apply for accommodation for themselves or for a family member can contact their nearest local community services centre (CLSC).

 Information from the Tribunal administratif du logement